 Then, staff will be able to examine their mindsets and motivate each other to meet the needs of students.
 Ultimately, the work of creating more culturally responsive, restorative, and innovative classrooms rests on understanding why you are making said changes.
 Also, it ensures that the change does not become overly simplified.

 Imagine if teacher meetings used norms that were informed by countering WSC.
-Imagine if teachers conducted peer observations looking for remnants of WSC in their colleagues’ classrooms.
-Imagine if we knew that we were using Culturally Responsive Teaching, in order to uproot WSC.
+What if teachers conducted peer observations looking for remnants of WSC in their colleagues’ classrooms.
+The sky is only the limit if we knew that we were using Culturally Responsive Teaching, in order to uproot WSC.
+This is why culturally responsive leadership is so important.

 We just might see some change!